 The number of treatments you'll get

 Radiation affects normal cells as well as cancer cells.
 This causes side effects.
-Side effects depend on the type of radiation used and the part of the body that's treated.
-Ask your treatment team what you should expect treatment to be like and how it will make you feel.
+Side effects depend on the type and dose of radiation used and, the part of the body that's treated.
+Ask your treatment team what you should expect treatment to be like.
+Find out how it will make you feel.
 Ask about short- and long-term side effects.

 Many times, side effects don't start until you're a few weeks into treatment.
 Tell your healthcare provider about any side effects you have right away.
 It's important to treat them before they get worse.

 Most side effects go away over time after you stop treatment.
 Some don't happen until many years after treatment.
 If you notice any changes, talk with your healthcare provider about how to deal with them.
 Also ask what you should do if they become serious.
-Make sure you know what number to call with questions or problems.
-Is there a different number for evenings and weekends?
+Ask for the phone number to call with questions or problems.
+Ask if there is a different phone number for evenings, weekends, and holidays.